-The Kansas Department of Transportation (KDOT) Public transit agencies
+- The Kansas Department of Transportation (KDOT) Public transit agencies - Local governments, excluding public transit

 This was done because each of these categories of agencies qualifies for funding sources that the other two do not.
 If the MTP did not distinguish between them, there would be a risk of it appearing to be fiscally constrained when really a projected surplus for agencies of one type masks a projected deficit for agencies of another type.